gurhub/fastlane/README.md

 WARNING: fastlane requires your locale to be set to UTF-8.
-To learn more go to https://docs.fastlane.tools/getting-started/ios/setup/#set-up-environment-variables How to Set up environment variables
+To learn more go to https://docs.fastlane.tools/getting-started/ios/setup/#set-up-environment-variables How to Set up environment variables:

+Set up environment variables

 fastlane requires some environment variables set up to run correctly.
 In particular, having your locale not set to a UTF-8 locale will cause issues with building and uploading your build.
+Open your shell profile with:

+> vim ~/.zshrc

-In your shell profile add the following lines:
+and add the following lines:

 > export LC_ALL=en_US.UTF-8
 > export LANG=en_US.UTF-8

+Note: You can find your shell profile at ~/.bashrc, ~/.bash_profile, ~/.profile or ~/.zshrc depending on your system.

 ## permission denied: bundle